LapTopGaming00/LapTopGaming00/README.md

 - 👀 I’m interested in frontend developing
 - 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on IT-PARK
-- 📫 How to reach me tg::@LapTopGamin
+- 📫 How to reach me tg::@Leg1onN1

 <!---